jgoodman/Artemis/README.md

 # Artemis

-A game engine for "choose your adventure" type stories
+A game engine for a "choose your own adventure" type story game

 # Synopsis